md861/FDTD_1D_Waves/README.md

 # FDTD_Waves
-An example Finite Difference code for scalar wave problems in Matlab.
+An example Finite Difference code for scalar wave problems in Matlab, although hopefully this should run with Octave (with minimal changes).
 # Description of files:
 * `OneDim_scalarWave.m`
   * Created for the purpose of fun!